-Asbestos a Risk Factor In Small-Cell Lung Cancer that Killed Ex-Penn State Coach Joe Paterno
+Asbestos a Risk Factor in Small-Cell Lung Cancer that Killed Joe Paterno

-Paterno, a non-smoker, died Sunday, 72 days after he was diagnosed with what his son called a “treatable” lung cancer.
+Paterno, a non-smokers, died Sunday, 72 days after he was diagnosed with what his son called a “treatable” lung cancer.

 The Mount Nittany Medical Center, where Paterno died, announced that Paterno died of “metastic small-cell carcinoma of the lung,” an extremely aggressive form of cancer.